AdobeDocs/mobile-services.it-IT/help/ios/metrics.md

    Populated by `trackLocation` methods.

-   * Analytics Context Data/Target parameter:
+   * Dati contestuali di Analytics/parametro Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Management trait:
+   * Caratteristiche di Gestione dell'audience:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`